 Everything travelers need to know about the city: airport, roads, trains, practical information

-València has nearly fully recovered from the October floods, which mainly affected three southern neighborhoods and the Albufera Natural Park.
-Today, the city's services and tourist attractions are operating as usual, making it a safe and as attractive a destination as ever.
-Additionally, your visit can serve as an extra incentive to help València’s emotional and economic recovery.
-Because seeing you in València fills our hearts.
+València gradually returned to normal after the October floods, which mainly affected three southern districts and the Albufera Natural Park.
+Tourist services and attractions are operating normally, making the city a safe and as attractive as ever destination.

 All tourist attractions are open